Share

 Read guide →

-CCB Lookup provides a fast contractor license search built on the official CCB database, sourced directly from the Oregon Open Data Portal under Oregon's Open Data Law (ORS 276A.350–374).
-Data is updated daily.
+CCB Lookup fills that gap.
+License data is sourced from the Oregon Open Data Portal (ORS 276A.350–374) and updated daily.
 For complaint history and disciplinary records, visit the official CCB search tool.

 CCB Lookup does not include complaint or disciplinary history.
 For complaint records, unpaid claims, and disciplinary actions, use the official Oregon CCB search →